-Aimlab is an aim trainer, which are designed to train your aim.
-Some prefer using in game training ranges, others prefer only sticking to aim trainers.
-Either way Aimlab will improve your aim, but the amount depends on the person.
+Aimlab is an aim trainer, which is designed to train your aim.
+Some prefer using in-game training ranges, while others prefer only sticking to aim trainers.
+Either way, Aimlab will improve your aim, but the amount depends on the person.

 It also depends on the game, in Apex, tracking is very important and Aimlab is one of the best ways to improve your tracking because of the exercises it provides.

-I also had trouble practicing tracking with in game shooting ranges, which is a really big part of having good aim in Apex legends.
+I also had trouble practicing tracking with in-game shooting ranges, which is a really big part of having a good aim in Apex Legends.

-Players are constantly wall bouncing or sliding, that’s why I recommend using these Apex routine in combination with some of your current training methods.
+Players are constantly wall bouncing or sliding, that’s why I recommend using this Apex routine in combination with some of your current training methods.

 That’s where this Aimlab playlist for Apex comes in.